QuantEcon/lecture-source-py/source/rst/getting_started.rst

 It also has command history through the arrow key.

-The up arrow key to brings previously typed commands to the prompt.
+The up arrow key brings previously typed commands to the prompt.

 This saves a lot of typing...